Patrick941/MachineLearning/Week9/week9_report.md

 The parameter count of this model was 0.80772 M parameters\
 Block size is the maximum context length.
 Which is the amount of previous tokens that the model will consider when predicting the next token.
 * The block size was reduced 4 times to 64.
-This was done to reduce the parameter count of the model, I chose to reduce this significantly as looking at the data set I saw that each line was quite short and independant of the next and previous lines so a large context size is unnecessary.\
+This was done to reduce the parameter count of the model, I chose to reduce this significantly as looking at the data set I saw that each line was quite short and independent of the next and previous lines so a large context size is unnecessary.\
 Max Iterations is the maximum number of iterations that the model will train for.
 * The max iterations was reduced to 3000 as it was found that the simpler model did not need as many iterations to train and reducing this would reduce the training time and level of overfitting.\
 Evaluation Interval is the number of iterations between evaluations against the validation set.